bhattabhi013/Vritant/README.md

   - Users have the ability to zoom in and zoom out on the 3-D models, enabling a detailed examination of the content. <br>

 ---
-<h3 align="center">Aim of the Project</h3>
+<h2 align="center">Aim of the Project</h2>

 - Facilitating Easy and Enjoyable Learning:
   - Vritant aims to provide a learning environment that is both accessible and enjoyable for children. <br>
 - Comprehensive Features for Optimal Understanding:
   - The application incorporates numerous features that enhance the comprehension of rhymes, ensuring a well-rounded learning experience. <br>
 - Innovation through Unique Concepts:
-  - Vritant stands out by employing innovative ideas, bringing a fresh perspective to the learning process. <br>
+  - Vritant stands out by employing innovative ideas and bringing a fresh perspective to the learning process. <br>
 - Preventing Boredom in Learning:
-  - By employing engaging methods and interactive content, Vritant ensures that children remain engaged and interested while learning. <br>
+  - By employing engaging methods and interactive content, Vritant ensures children remain engaged and interested while learning. <br>
 - Universal Accessibility:
   - Vritant is designed to be easily accessible to all users, regardless of their background or technological expertise. <br>
 - Free Application:
   - The application is available to users at no cost, eliminating any financial barriers and allowing for widespread access. <br>
 - Fun Learning for Children:
-  - Vritant specifically targets children, providing them with a pressure-free, enjoyable learning experience. <br>
+  - Vritant specifically targets children, providing them a pressure-free, enjoyable learning experience. <br>

 ---